-There’s a piece of conventional financial wisdom that goes like this: if you’re looking to save money or pay off debt, start by skipping small luxuries like lattes and instead put that money toward your financial goals.
-The single digit savings will add up to a significant amount over time, all because you had the fortitude to practice a little self-control.
+There’s a piece of conventional financial wisdom called the Latte Factor.
+It goes like this: if you’re looking to save money or pay off debt, start by skipping small luxuries like lattes and instead put that money toward your financial goals.
+The single digit savings will add up to a significant amount over time.
+All because you had the fortitude to practice a little self-control.
 It’s a simple, effective way to find some wiggle room in your budget and a great first step toward living a frugal lifestyle.

-The Latte Factor, as it’s known, is both virtuous and practical.
+The Latte Factor is both virtuous and practical.
 It gives its frugal practitioner a sense of self-righteous superiority over those who continue to waste their money on overpriced, over-sweetened, caffeinated beverages every day.
 And because it’s such a simple solution, those preaching the gospel of frugality peddle it like a magic elixir.
 Can’t seem to save money?
 Just skip the latte!
-It works miracles.
+It works miracles!